WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-29-Think-like-a-tester-and-use-simple-questions-to-test-requirements.markdown

 Exploratory questions:
 ------------------------------------------------
-- _What happens if failured occured here/now?_
+- _What happens if failured occured here/now?_ Bugs and new requirements tend to become more apparent if we ask what happens when a given step, action, or requirement fails.
+Dependent actions, steps and requirements often fail even worse, and we usually find we need some kind of new recovery requirement, or perhaps a different way to meet that requirement which avoids failing in that way.
-- _What is the user supposed to do when this happens?_
+- _What is the user supposed to do when this happens?_ This question is very effective with failure modes, because very often the user has to take some kind of action, or at least needs to know something.
+Maybe there is nothing the user can do, and we need them to know that.
+Maybe somebody else, such as an operator or support person, is the only one who can address the problem.
+Even for non-errors, sometimes the end result of an action needs to guide the user in a good direction.